stayyule/RL-DQN/README.md

 conda env create -f environment.yaml
 ```

-### Instructions
+### Run the exercise

 - Activate ml-agents environment with code
 ```
 activate ml-agents
 ```
+- There're several instructions notebook
-- Follow the instructions in `Navigation.ipynb` to get started with training agent step by step!
+`Navigation.ipynb` to get started with training agent step by step!
+`Report.ipynb` to read details for design and implementation.
+To open these instructions, get to repository folder and type in anaconda prompt:
 ```
 jupyter notebook
 ```

-- Or run `navigation.py` to train.
+- You can simply run `navigation.py` to train.
 ```
 python navigation.py
 ```
+A Unity window will pop up and show the process of training.
+The score will prompt in console and trained model will be saved.